 -

-In a medium saucepan, bring to a simmer the butter, cream, milk, and herb sprigs.
-Turn off heat, cover and let steep for 15 minutes.
+While potatoes are boiling, bring to a simmer the cream, butter, milk, and herb sprigs in a medium saucepan, then turn off the heat, cover, and let steep for 15 minutes.
 Discard the herb sprigs.

 -

-Pass the potatoes through a ricer and fold in the hot cream.
+When the potatoes are cooked, pass them through a ricer into a bowl and fold in the hot cream.
 Taste and season with salt and freshly ground black pepper.
-Serve immediately, or scrape into flame-proof pan (enameled cast iron is a safe bet) and broil the top (see notes), or refrigerate overnight before reheating (see notes).
+Serve immediately, refrigerate overnight, or scrape into flame-proof pan (enameled cast iron is a safe bet) and broil the top (see notes).

 Recipe Notes / Tips